 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 15.6.4 Additional Staging Support

 If a storm event causes significant damage to PSEG Long Island's T&D electric system, and a large Foreign Crew workforce is required to support PSEG Long Island, additional staging support can be established.
 If the planned Foreign Crew personnel headcount exceeds the capacity of available Long Island and Queens County hotels, alternative housing arrangements will be implemented.
 These measures include setting up sleeping arrangements at available universities, large vacant buildings/complexes, and firehouses across the territory to house the Foreign Crews.